 For those with limitations such as joint pain, equipment availability, harsh elements, or even just an aversion to running or biking, walking is a perfectly reasonable option for cardio.
 The same goes for those with the goal of putting on lean muscle mass: ingested calories will be put towards muscle growth.

 Why Walking Works

 Harvard has put out a program Walking for Health to make people more aware of the benefits of walking and to get those tootsies moving.
 A low-risk activity associated with decreased risk of obesity and heart disease, walking requires no equipment (not even shoes if you want to go barefoot!), can be done anywhere (I pace around my house briskly when chatting on the phone), and can make one feel instantly destressed and enervated.

-While a more leisurely pace may not elevate the heart rate beyond 50%, it’s still requiring more effort from the heart and is most certainly beneficial (more so than couch surfing!)
+While a more leisurely pace may not elevate the heart rate beyond 50%, it’s still requiring more effort from the heart and is most certainly beneficial than watching TV on the couch.

 Getting the Most Out of a Walk

 Creating a more challenging walk involves a little mindfulness and intention.
-I recommend that someone walk alone to incorporate some of the following tips since sometimes walking with a friend can be distracting to this effort.
-Most people chat when they’re walking together!
+I recommend that someone walk alone at first to incorporate some of the following tips since sometimes walking with a friend can be distracting.
+Most people chat when they’re walking together.
 This is one reason why walking for exercise can create a sense of connection and community with others.
 However, I’m only suggesting that a week or two of intentional walking alone will integrate these habits below consciousness so that they will happen without as much mindfulness and the camaraderie can be enjoyed.

-This practice is not only physically challenging and helpful, but is also meditative—a bonus for those who have a hard time sitting and meditating.
+This practice is not only physically challenging and helpful but is also meditative.

 Tips for Walking with Purpose: